|

 Jungle" and "Atomic Dog" on bumpers between programming

+on MTV.
 This kind of low-budget, cutout animation coupled with underground,

 viral distribution made South